 If all you respond to are men who treat you badly, then YOU are the problem.

 To the single men and women out there who want a partner.
 To find yourself a great partner ask yourself: How does he treat you?
 How does she treat you?
 That is the question that needs to be asked.
 Forget about making generalizations about people.
 Forget about lumping men into the evil category and women into the angels who are perfect and make no mistakes.
 Ladies, do not expect a man to be like a medieval knight to save you and cater to your every whim!
 You are dealing with a PERSON.
 If you don’t like how a person treats you, then move on.
 Do not lump all men into a negative category filled with loathing and discrimination.

-Valentines Day is also very commercialized.
-Many businesses rely on the day to turn a profit.
-Restaurants for example often create special romantic dinners at higher prices just for the day.
-In addition, Valentines Day gives people with an already closed heart, the means to justify being unromantic, unkind, not generous or inconsiderate the rest of the year.
+Valentine's Day is also very commercialized.
+Whether you see this as a good thing or not, the truth is that many businesses rely on the day.
+Restaurants for example, often create special romantic dinners at higher prices just for Valentine's day.
+In addition, Valentine's Day gives people with a closed heart who feel obligated to "do something nice" on the day, the means to justify being unromantic, unkind, disingenuous or inconsiderate the rest of the year.